gtolomei/big-data-computing/README.md

 ### Exams
 Students must prove their level of comprehension of the subject by developing a software project, leveraging the set of methodologies and tools introduced during classes.
 Projects must of course refer to typical Big Data tasks: e.g., clustering, prediction, recommendation using very-large datasets in _any_ application domain of interest.
 The topic of the project must anyway be agreed with the teacher in advance; references where to select interesting projects from will be however suggested throughout the course (e.g., [Kaggle](https://www.kaggle.com/)).
-Projects can be done either **individually** or in group of **at most 2 students**.
-Finally, there will be an oral exam where submitted projects will be discussed and questions on _any_ topic addressed during the course can be asked.
+Projects can be done either **individually** or in group of **at most 2 students**, and they should be accompanied by a brief presentation written in english (e.g., a few PowerPoint slides).
+Finally, there will be an oral exam where submitted projects will be discussed in english; other questions on _any_ topic addressed during the course may also be asked, but this can be done either in english or in italian.

 ### Recommended Textbooks
 No textbooks are mandatory to successfully follow this course.
 However, there is a huge set of references which may be worth mentioning, especially to those who wants to dig deeper into some specific topics.
 Among those, some readings I would like to suggest are as follows: